gagolews/genieclust/.devel/sphinx/index.md

 point the sole member of its own cluster.
 Then, keep merging pairs of the closest clusters, one after another.
-However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the smallest size will sometimes be matched with its nearest neighbours.
+However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the smallest size will sometimes be combined with its nearest counterpart.

 Genie's appealing simplicity goes hand in hand with its usability;
 it **often outperforms other clustering approaches**